olla-dev/blabber-jabber/README.md

 A version of the project is deployed under https://blabber.playground.codeplumbers.eu, but it is a WIP.
 I've had issues with deploying the websocket service behind a reverse proxy (nginx) and traefik :/.
 I didn't have the time to fix this.

-There are two .env files that need to be created:
+To run the app locally, there are two .env files that need to be created:
 - <root>**/.env** (see .env.sample)
   ```
     SECRET_KEY=django-fake*-secret-key